Tofaal9152/object-detection-hackathon/README.md

-# 🚀 Project Setup Instructions
+# Project Setup Instructions

-## 1. Set up environment file
+## 1. Set up the environment file

-Make sure you have a `.env` file with this line:
+Ensure you have a `.env` file with the following line:

 ```
 NEXT_PUBLIC_BACKEND_URL=your_backend_url_here